Last Updated on March 16, 2026 by AcePhysio

 How Does Laser Therapy Work?

 Laser therapy, also known as low-level laser therapy (LLLT) or cold laser therapy, is a treatment that uses focused light to penetrate deep into the tissues of the body.
-Unlike surgical lasers, which cut or burn tissue, therapeutic lasers use low-intensity light to stimulate healing at the cellular level.
-The process involves directing the laser device at the affected area, where the light energy is absorbed by the cells, triggering a series of biological responses that promote healing.
+In contrast to surgical lasers that cut or burn tissue, therapeutic lasers utilize low-intensity light to encourage cellular activity and promote the body’s natural recovery processes.
+The procedure involves aiming the laser device at the targeted area, allowing the light energy to be absorbed by the cells, which initiates a cascade of biological reactions that facilitate the body’s natural recovery processes.

 - Cellular Repair and Regeneration: The light energy from the laser enhances the production of adenosine triphosphate (ATP), the energy source for cells.
-Increased ATP production accelerates the repair and regeneration of damaged tissues, reducing inflammation and promoting faster healing.
+Increasing ATP production can enhance the body’s natural capacity to repair and regenerate tissues, reducing inflammation and promoting a faster journey back to optimal health.

 - Reduction of Inflammation: Laser therapy helps reduce inflammation by modulating the inflammatory response at the cellular level.
 This is particularly beneficial for knee pain, as inflammation is often a key contributor to discomfort and restricted movement.